AccelByte/cloudsave-validator-grpc-plugin-server-python/README.md

    > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by the Postman collection in the next step to register the `gRPC Server` URL and also to create and delete test users.

-5. Import the [Postman collection](demo/cloudsave-validator-demo.postman_collection.json) in order to simulate the extend app flow.
+4. Import the [Postman collection](demo/cloudsave-validator-demo.postman_collection.json) in order to simulate the extend app flow.
 Pay attention to this app console log when extend app flow is running.
 At least one of the `gRPC Server` methods should get called when you run all the requests in the collection.

    > :warning: Please don't forget to set the required environment variables in the Postman Collection Overview (and/or the Global Environment) including the `Client ID` and `Client Secret` created in the previous step.
-   > You'll also need to set the environment variable `GRPC_SERVER_URL` (ex: `9.tcp.ap.ngrok.io:99999`) if you're using Ngrok to expose your locally hosted Extend App; or `EXTEND_APP_NAME` if you deployed your Extend App to AccelByte Gaming Services.
+   > You'll also need to set the environment variable `GRPC_SERVER_URL` (ex: `9.tcp.ap.ngrok.io:99999` or `xxxxx-xxx-xxx-xxx-xxx.a.free.pinggy.link:xxxxx`) with tunnnel forwarding URL to expose your locally hosted Extend App; or `EXTEND_APP_NAME` if you deployed your Extend App to AccelByte Gaming Services.

 ### Test Observability